apache/hudi/rfc/rfc-78/rfc-78.md

 - RLI schema is upgraded to hold row positions.

 ### Timeline:
-- [storage changes] Completed write commits have completed times in the file name.
+- [storage changes] Completed write commits have completed times in the file name(timeline commit files).
 - [storage changes] Completed and inflight write commits are in avro format which were json in 0.x.
 - We are switching the action type for pending clustering from “replace commit” to “cluster”.
 - [storage changes] Timeline ➝ LST timeline.
 There is no archived timeline in 1.x.